 What is necessary is a new normality, new values, and a fundamental shift in power, a society freed from plutocrats, party politics, and military interventions.
-Cut off from the governing of society, financial institutions would not be allowed to dictate our lives.
+Removed from the governing of society, financial institutions would not be allowed to dictate our lives.
 Trapped within paywalls, corporate media would not be allowed to influence our sense of urgency and possibility.
-No one would be allowed to track our movements, collect and sell user data, let alone hijack our brains for the purpose of profit.
-Armed forces would not be used to undermine the right of citizens to assemble.
-Corrupt politicians would not be in a position to legislate.
+In a democracy built on substantive equality, no one is tracking our movements, collecting and selling user data, let alone hijacking our brains for the purpose of profit.
+Armed forces are not used to undermine the right of citizens to assemble.
+Corrupt politicians are not in a position to legislate.
 The list can be made longer.
 Capitalism has lost much of its popular legitimacy, but this does not mean that our struggle against state and corporate power has become less relevant, nor does it signal the end of history.
 The complete failure of capitalism to build a better world, rather marks the beginning of a long socioecological revolution.
 The lesson to be learned is that power comes from below, from each of us.